DXView Operation

 long the long-path heading from your QTH to the selected position

-region the name of the region containing the selected position
+location the name of the location containing the selected position, possibly including

 latitude the selected position's latitude